nmcclain/nightwatchjs_exporter/README.md

 ## Running this software

-**You must copy the `nightwatch_json_reporter.js` file from this repo to the working directory nightwatchjs_exporter will run in.**  This file is necessary to format nightwatchjs results such that they are easily parsed by nightwatchjs_exporter.
+**You must copy the `nightwatch_json_reporter.js` file from this repo to the working directory nightwatchjs_exporter will run in.**  This file is necessary to format nightwatch.js results such that they are easily parsed by nightwatchjs_exporter.

 ### From Binaries
 Download the most suitable binary from [the releases tab](../../releases).